typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 Require a consistent member declaration order.

-A consistent ordering of fields, methods and constructors can make interfaces, type literals, classes and class expressions easier to read, navigate and edit.
+A consistent ordering of fields, methods and constructors can make classes, class expressions, enums, interfaces, and type literals easier to read, navigate and edit.

 ## Rule Details

-This rule aims to standardize the way class declarations, class expressions, interfaces and type literals are structured and ordered.
+This rule aims to standardize the way classes, class expressions, enums, interfaces, and type literals are structured and ordered.

 ### Grouping and sorting member groups